Peace of Mind (Boston song): Reception

 Cash Box said "this might be [Boston's] best yet as far as all pop radio stations are concerned, since the record maintains an acoustical feeling despite the electronic thunderbolts crashing in the distance."
 Record World said that "The guitar work and Delp's soaring vocal again stand out."
 Rolling Stone Album Guide critic Paul Evans called "Peace of Mind" a "satisfying, if similar, followup" to "More Than a Feeling".
 Scott Tady of Beaver County Times described "Peace of Mind" as one of the songs that "helped set the foundation for classic-rock radio".
 Eric Deggans wrote that "Bouncy, slick tracks such as "More Than a Feeling" and "Peace of Mind" defined new parameters for rock radio during the 70s, with soaring vocals searing guitars and trite lyrics."
 Jamie Reno of San Diego magazine described it as an "infectious flick-your Bic staple".
 MTV's Gil Kaufman similarly described the song as a "rock-radio staple".
 Brockman called it "one of the most overplayed songs in rock history" but praised Delp's singing, particularly his vulnerability and sincerity, making Brockman believe that Delp really believed the words of the refrain.
 Los Angeles Times critic Robert Hilburn criticized the "marginal" lyrics that he described as "a tedious outcry against the commercial 'rat race'" and said it has the "lilting, but somewhat sterile exuberance of the early Doobie Brothers."

 Gallucci rated it Boston's fifth greatest song, particularly praising the "fuzzy guitar riff" and noting that it has remained a classic rock radio staple.
 Elliott and Craig both rated it even higher, as Boston's second greatest song behind only "More Than a Feeling".
 Classic Rock History critic Brian Kachejian also rated it as Boston's second-best song, saying that he would have rated it number one "if it were not for the sentimentality of the impact that "More Than A Feeling" had on generation."
 SingersRoom critic Edward Tomlin also rated it as Boston's second-best song, calling it "a classic rock anthem that showcases the band’s signature sound of guitar harmonies and layered vocals" and "powerful guitar solos and catchy chorus."Guitar World magazine selected "Peace of Mind" as one of their 50 greatest rock songs of all time.
+In 2024 Ultimate Classic Rock critic Allison Rapp rated it to be rock music's 23rd best work song.